Karine-Huang/T2I-CompBench/Readme.md

   ### License

 This project is licensed under the MIT License.
 See the "License.txt" file for details.
+For detailed information on third-party licenses, please see the [NOTICE.md](https://github.com/Karine-Huang/T2I-CompBench/edit/main/NOTICE.md) file.